Polyhedral Aspects of Feedback Vertex Set and Pseudoforest Deletion Set: Introduction

-We note that the upper bound of $2$ on the integrality gap of (\ref{PFDS-LP:Orient-and-2PT-cover}) mentioned in \Cref{lemma:orientation-formulation} is tight as shown in Figure \ref{fig:orientation-2PT-cover-integrality-gap-instance}.
+We note that a necessary step for showing \Cref{lemma:orientation-formulation}(1) is to show that there exists a polynomial-time separation oracle for the family of $2$-pseudotree cover constraints.
+We include a proof of this fact in \Cref{thm:MC2PT-polytime:main} in \Cref{sec:2pt-cover-constraints-separation-oracle} for the sake of completeness.
+We also note that the upper bound of $2$ on the integrality gap of (\ref{PFDS-LP:Orient-and-2PT-cover}) mentioned in \Cref{lemma:orientation-formulation} is tight as shown in Figure \ref{fig:orientation-2PT-cover-integrality-gap-instance}.
 As a consequence of \Cref{lemma:orientation-formulation}, we immediately obtain an integer linear program for PFDS whose LP-relaxation is solvable in polynomial time and has integrality gap at most $2$ --- namely (\ref{PFDS-IP:Orient-and-2PT-cover}).
-We also bound the integrality gap of the LP-relaxation of (\ref{PFDS-IP:orient}), but this will be based on extreme point properties and will be discussed later in this section.
+We also bound the integrality gap of the LP-relaxation of (\ref{PFDS-IP:orient}), but this will be based on extreme point properties and will be discussed next.

-Next, we focus on formulating an ILP for FVS whose LP-relaxation has integrality gap at most $2$ and is polynomial-time solvable.
-In order to achieve this goal, we formulate an intermediate ILP for FVS whose LP-relaxation has integrality gap at most $2$, but it is unclear if this LP-relaxation is polynomial-time solvable.
-We will later formulate a \emph{polynomial-sized} ILP for FVS whose LP-relaxation is at least as strong as that of the intermediate ILP, thereby achieving our goal.

-Our intermediate ILP is based on weak density constraints and the following polyhedron that will be denoted as the cycle cover polyhedron: